DiplIngFrankGerlach/MatrixMultiplicationSappeur/README.md

 This project demonstrates Matrix Mulitplication in Sappeur and also using the SSE SIMD instructions.

-Using handcoded SSE SIMD instructions speed up runtime massively.
+Using handcoded SSE SIMD instructions speeds up runtime massively.

 https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions